Corryville Kroger, Cincinnati Ohio

 Background

-In 2016, Kroger set out to design a store that integrated with and contributed to University of Cincinnati’s vibrant community.
-Urban Blooms was thrilled to be selected to design and build a state-of-the-art 42-foot tall Living Wall in the food court/bar area.
-To highlight the incredible diversity of the neighborhood, we included 30 plant species, from bright bromeliads, 5-foot ferns, and banana trees, to small leafed philodendrons and wandering Jews.
-The ability for our system to support such a wide range of plants truly speaks to its flexibility and customizability.
+In 2016, Kroger embarked on a mission to design a store that both integrated with and contributed to the vibrant University of Cincinnati community.
+Urban Blooms was honored to be selected to design and install a stunning 42-foot-tall living wall in the food court and bar area.
+To celebrate the incredible diversity of the neighborhood, we incorporated 30 different plant species—from vibrant bromeliads and towering 5-foot ferns to banana trees, delicate philodendrons, and trailing wandering Jews.
+The wide variety of plants showcased the flexibility and customizability of our system, perfectly suited to bring this living installation to life.

 Challenges

-The custom design our engineers developed overcame challenges involving irrigation and lighting sources, due to the height and location of the wall.
-We designed a fully automated irrigation system, which is tied to the building’s plumbing system, and treated with an organic fertilizer, ensuring each plant receives the optimal level of water and nutrients.
-A series of light tracks with specially tuned, full spectrum LED lights allows this Living Wall to thrive indoors with almost no natural light.
+Our engineers developed a custom design that overcame significant challenges related to irrigation and lighting, given the wall’s impressive height and indoor location.
+We implemented a fully automated irrigation system integrated with the building’s plumbing, delivering water treated with organic fertilizer to ensure each plant receives the ideal balance of moisture and nutrients.
+Additionally, a series of light tracks equipped with specially tuned, full-spectrum LED lights enables the living wall to thrive indoors, despite minimal natural light.

 Outcome

-Completed in February 2017, this wall brings nature and beauty to shoppers and employees every day.
-Students, Professors, and local businesses often meet in the seating areas around the Living Wall, giving them a working environment often only available to those at progressive Silicon Valley companies.
-This installation and the spacious interior design of the area around the wall serves as an example of corporate responsibility that both Kroger and the community can be proud of.
+Completed in February 2017, this living wall brings a daily touch of nature and beauty to shoppers and employees alike.
+Students, professors, and local business professionals frequently gather in the seating areas surrounding the wall, creating a collaborative environment reminiscent of the innovative workspaces found at leading Silicon Valley companies.
+This installation, combined with the spacious and thoughtful interior design, stands as a proud example of corporate responsibility embraced by both Kroger and the University of Cincinnati community.

 .